I – V 07:00-21:00

 How is the examination performed?

-Using a special tool (a sterile spatula), scrapings are collected from the affected skin area.
-These are placed on a microscope slide, treated with a special solution (e.g., KOH), and examined under a microscope.
-The result can be known on the same or the next day.
+Using a special instrument (a sterile spatula), scrapings are collected from the affected skin area.
+They are placed on a microscope slide, treated with a special solution (e.g., KOH), and examined under a microscope.
+The result may be known the same day or the next day.

-Microscopic skin exams are performed on various parts of the body – depending on the localization of symptoms.
-Although the principle of the examination is the same, each area has its own characteristics:
+Microscopic skin examinations are performed on various body areas – depending on symptom localization.
+Although the examination principle is the same, each zone has its own peculiarities:

-1. Scalp – examined for flaking, itching, red spots, or hair loss.
+1. Scalp – examined for scaling, itching, red spots, or hair loss.
 Suspected fungal infections such as tinea capitis.

-2. Foot skin – especially often examined due to itching of the feet, skin cracks, or scaling.
-A common case – tinea pedis (“athlete’s foot”).
+2. Foot skin – often examined for itching, skin cracking, or scaling.
+A common case – tinea pedis (“athlete's foot”).

 3. Body skin (groin) – fungal infections in the groin area are common due to heat and moisture.
 Symptoms: redness, itching, discomfort.

-4. Interdigital (foot) – one of the most common sites for foot fungus.
+4. Interdigital (feet) – one of the most common sites for foot fungus.
 May manifest as skin scaling, cracking, or unpleasant odor.

 5. Back skin – examined for spots, rashes, itching, or pigmentation changes.
 Suspected superficial fungal infections.